elkinal/number-plate-detection/README.md

 ## Methods
 We used ChatGPT to assist in creating small portions of the code and the test cases that we use to edit the program.

+## Demo Script

+Edward: Demonstrate the anomaly_detection.py and the related test, showing that bounding boxes show up on the video output signifying various anomalies detected.

 ## License
 MIT License